-For the FY2024-2028 CIP, Board policy will require that an average of about \$150M+ per year is directed at renovation and replacement projects in the capital program.
+For the FY2025-2029 CIP, Board policy requires substantial spending per year be directed at renovation and replacement projects in the capital program.
 We will be looking at your FR data and calculating the percentage of programmed space that is renovation or replacement space for each project in your Five-Year plan.
 This information will assist us in FR reporting and guarantee an accurate measure of our progress.